Promote to Case

 Learn how Case intake and Case promotion consider Inbox Items with Combination Products.

-The following table provides an overview and comparison of the three duplicate search options.
+The following table provides an overview and comparison of the duplicate search options and functionality.

 Search Criteria Considers: